Hate Crime

 The Durham Regional Police Service (DRPS) recognizes the impact that hate has on our community, and we are dedicated to investigating all occurrences of hate/bias motivated crimes and hate/bias motivated incidents.
 As Leaders in Community Safety, we want to have the safest community for people to live, work and play.
 If you see or experience hate, report it.
 By reporting it, we can investigate these matters, bring appropriate charges, and help support victims to create safer and more inclusive communities.

-If you are a victim of a hate/bias motivated crime or hate/bias motivated incident, please call the non-emergency line at 905-579-1520.
-If this is an emergency, or the hate/bias motivated crime is in progress, call 9-1-1.
-To report a hate/bias motivated crime anonymously, contact Crime Stoppers at 1-800-222-TIPS
+If you are a victim of a hate/bias motivated crime or hate/bias motivated incident, please call the non-emergency line at 905-579-1520 and press 0.
+If this is an emergency, and you are in immediate danger, please call 9-1-1.

 Scroll to top